 throw chalk at anybody in the room — hard! — and hit them

 square in the forehead.
-One day my friend Jerry Jacobs (who was to die
+One night my friend Jerry Jacobs (who was soon to die

-within two years in a car crash at Fort Bragg) and I stumbled out of a bar,
+in a car crash at Fort Bragg) and I stumbled out of a bar, literally

-literally falling-down drunk.
-Mr. Thompson happened to be walking by just
+falling-down drunk.
+Mr. Thompson happened to be walking by just then and he

-then and he helped us get home like he was our best friend.
-The people in
+helped us get home like he was our best friend.
+The people in the picture

-the picture are Jerry, Johnny Johnston (alias DJ, "Drunkard Johnston", a
+are Jerry, Johnny Johnston (alias DJ, "Drunkard Johnston", a self-bestowed

-self-bestowed nickname), and me in the photo booth at the PX.
-The color
+nickname), and me in the photo booth at the PX.
+The color picture shows the

-picture shows the Binding Bier mug that Jerry sent me for old times' sake
+Binding Bier mug from Little Maier Gustl's that Jerry sent me for old times'

-shortly after I rotated but after 50-some years of washing now it's just a
+sake shortly after I rotated but after 50-some years of washing now it's